GiangLeN/Zymo-BGISEQ-snakemake/docs/index.md

 ## 2. Workflow for downloading data from NCBI

 The workflow needs to be understood before setting up the pipeline.
 Here, we will download the data from NCBI and then split the file into forward and reverse reads.
-Finally, these fastq pairs are compressed to save disk space.

 Let's try to download the first experimental run from NCBI
 `prefetch ERR4097239`

 Once completed, we can see a folder called `ERR4097239` with the file `ERR4097239.sra` inside.
+Split file into forward and reverse reads.

 ```
-# Split file into forward and reverse reads
 fasterq-dump --split-files ERR4097239/ERR4097239.sra
 ```
 Congratulation, you have successfully downloaded and split the first sample.